YanzhaoW/srs-daq/README.md

 - `-h` or `--help`: print the help message.
 - `-v` or `--version`: show the current version.
+- `--root-version`: show the ROOT version if used.
 - `-l` or `--log-level`: set the verbose level.
 Available options: "critical", "error", "warn", "info" (default), "debug", "trace", "off".
 - `-p` or `--print-mode`: set the data printing mode.
 Available options:
   - speed (default): print the reading rate of received data.